 When dealing with the contract labor or any other compensation paid to parties other than the employees, you need to prepare and file the 1099 forms.
 In QuickBooks Online, 1099 forms can be prepared, filed and printed with convenience and in this article, we will see how you can do it with just a few clicks and within a few minutes.
+For contract management software in australia, you may want to consider the solutions offered by Oncore.

 Note: The only version of the 1099 forms that QuickBooks Online calculates, print and files online is 1099-Misc.
 For other versions, you have to look for manual solutions.